rsl-student/hello-world/README.md

-# hello-world
-first github repo

-Hello I am Ronald Looi
+# Hello I am Ronald Looi

 Current Position: Full time Student and member of the integration group for Team Omega.